ptlis/diff-parser/README.md

 ### The Object Graph

-The tree built to store changesets is very simple, in essence:
+The tree built to store changesets is very simple, mapping one-to-one to the components of a diff file.
+In essence:

 * A Changeset is the root node & contains Files
 * A File contain Hunks